CsillaFarkas/ParetoPick-R/README.md

 │   └── config.ini (for hard reset)
 └── output
 ```

+The input folder is used for storing all data required to run the tool.
+These input files are created by the software and regularly accessed and modified after all required data files have been provided by the user.

+## Files created and used in the process
+(stored in input folder)

+* object_names.RDS: the names of the four objectives
+* var_corr_par.csv: (created in convert_optain.R) objectives and variables considered in correlation and cluster analysis
+* nswrm_priorities.RDS: (created in covert_optain.R based on measure_location.csv) measures and their priority of implementation
+* hru_in_optima.RDS: created in convert_optain.R based on measure_location.csv) connection between activated HRUs and optima/measure allocation across all HRUs for all optima
+* all_var.RDS: all variables produced in the clustering
+* pca_content.RDS: variables considered in the clustering after highly correlated variables have been removed from all_var
+* config.ini: used for communicating with the external Python processes
+* buffers.RDS: names of measures that require a buffer to improve their visibility in maps
+* units.RDS

+## Scripts
+ParetoPick-R is built using a standard structure for dividing shiny functionalities among scripts.
+The five R scripts contained in the app folder are: ui.R, app.R, server.R, global.R, and convert_optain.R.

+Each script serves a specific purpose in the software’s architecture:
+* ui.R: This script establishes the UI of the app.
+It organises the app's layout, including input controls for sliders, clustering parameters and visualisation options.
+Additionally, it specifies the locations for displaying plots, tables, and clustering results.
+* server.R: This is the core backend functionality containing the server-side logic of the software.
+It captures user inputs, processes data, performs calculations and updates outputs.
+It relies on reactive expressions to efficiently manage data flow and calls external functions from functions.R alongside defining its own to create dynamic visualisations and tables.
+* functions.R: This script defines all custom functions used throughout the app.
+Most of them are used for formatting, data manipulation and plotting, while a few are for adapting config.ini to control the external Python processes.
+The codebase is easier to maintain when consolidating the most important and frequently used function definitions.
+* global.R: This short script defines global paths and app settings.
+It installs and/or loads packages and sets constants such as file paths, default parameters and any configuration options that need to be accessible across the entire app.
+It's kept concise to focus on app-wide settings.
+* convert_optain.R: This script is needed for the desktop version only.
+It handles all data preparation.
+It reads the required data files and prepares the input data for the clustering analysis.

+This design separates functionality, creating a modular software simpler to develop and maintain.
+The convert_optain.R file maintains uniform data formatting for clustering across OPTAIN studies.

 # Required input files and data structure
 (with example data structures from the Schwarzer Schöps catchment)